crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Trans Maldivian

-In the year 2000, Hummingbird Island was rebranded as Trans Maldivian Airways, under new management.
-In the next years, TMA acquired a fleet of 16 Twin Otter seaplanes, operating alongside Maldivian Air Taxi to provide transfer services to a growing number of tourist resorts in numerous atolls of the archipelago.
+In 2000, Hummingbird Island was rebranded as Trans Maldivian Airways (TMA) under new management.
+Over the following years, TMA expanded its fleet to include 16 Twin Otter seaplanes, operating alongside Maldivian Air Taxi to facilitate transfers for an increasing number of tourist resorts across various atolls in the Maldives.

 485113468_9785253f3b_b.jpg